Yugaank-Kalia/Alpha-Music-Player/README.md

 pip install pygame
 ```
 Then edit **music.py** and change the path to your music file.<br/>
-**This snippet handles only one song at a time because of the drawbacks of PyGame**
+**This snippet handles only one song at a time because of the drawbacks of PyGame.**